NightPotato/starground-docs-test/docs/_art/General-Asset-Info.md

 * Icons (16x16 with a 1px transparent gap on all sides)

 It's important to remember that resolution will correlate to size.
 A building with a 32x32 resolution should be 2x2 tiles big, otherwise sprites can start to look odd.

-## General "Rules"
-Some things that I do with all sprites are:

-* All outlines are solid black without anti-aliasing, except pixels that make direct contact to the ground (which should be grey).
-* All lighting comes from directly above for most sprites, and then only top-right when needed.
-* Excessive detail should be avoided in order to maintain readability and simplicity (detail stems from multiple sprites next to each other anyways).

-When in doubt, look at what sprites are already in the game!